lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 KMAC#(K, X, L, S) takes the following parameters:

 K:
 : the input key-derivation key.
 In this document this is the shared secret outputted from the Encapsulate() or Decapsulate() functions.
-This corresponds to the IKM KDF input from Section 5 of {{!I-D.ietf-lamps-cms-kemri}}.
+This corresponds to the IKM KDF input from {{Section 5 of RFC9629}}.

 X:
-: the context, corresponding to the info KDF input from Section 5 of {{!I-D.ietf-lamps-cms-kemri}}.
+: the context, corresponding to the info KDF input from {{Section 5 of RFC9629}}.
 This is the ASN.1 DER encoding of CMSORIforKEMOtherInfo.

 L:
 : the output length, in bits.
-This corresponds to the L KDF input from Section 5 of {{!I-D.ietf-lamps-cms-kemri}}, which is identified in the kekLength value from KEMRecipientInfo.
+This corresponds to the L KDF input from {{Section 5 of RFC9629}}, which is identified in the kekLength value from KEMRecipientInfo.
 The L KDF input and kekLength values are specified in octets while this L parameter is specified in bits.

 S:
 : the optional customization label.
 In this document this parameter is unused, that is it is the zero-length string "".